 Vigilance Problems

-- Slow to respond to an officer’s signals
+- Reacting slowly to an officer’s signals

 - Stopping in the lane for no apparent reason

-- No headlights at night
+- Driving with no headlights at night

 Judgment Problems